RameshGKR/WCET-analysis-for-model-predictive-controllers/README.md

 The IMPACT toolchain developed by the MECO group at KU Leuven is a toolchain for nonlinear model predictive control (NMPC) specification, prototyping and deployment.
 It is built on top of CasADi and Rockit and allows NMPCs to be defined through Python scripts and YAML files.
 From these definitions it is possible to generate code that can be called from C, Python, MATLAB, and Simulink.
 For specific solvers (e.g., qrqp) it is possible to generate fully self-contained code without any dependencies on external libraries. [^impact]
 [^impact]: https://gitlab.kuleuven.be/meco-software/impact

 In this project, the example of an inverted pendulum on a cart is used.
 The system model is defined in `model-definition.yaml` and loaded by `generate.py`.
 This Python script defines the controller and generates C code for it.
 The qrqp solver is used such that self-contained C code can be generated.
 The generated code is saved to `src/mpc_build_dir`.
+The main C file `src/main.c` loops over a number of input states defined in `src/input.h` and passes them to the MPC to be solved.
 ## Deploying bare-metal code on Raspberry Pi
 In order to deploy bare-metal code this project uses the Raspberry Pi distribution of Alpha, a system-level GDB server to execute and debug software on Raspberry Pi over a UART connection. [^alpha]
 [^alpha]: https://github.com/farjump/raspberry-pi

 To start, an SD card has to be prepared to run the GDB server on the Raspberry Pi.
 1. Format the SD card to the FAT32 file system.
-2. Copy all the files in the `boot` folder to the SD card.
+2. Copy all the files in the `alpha/boot` folder to the SD card.
 3. Insert the SD card into the Raspberry Pi.

 Next, the necessary connections have to be made.